zenml-io/zenml/docs/book/getting-started/deploying-zenml/cli.md

 db_allocated_storage [5]: Allocated storage of RDS database to create.
 ```

-The `database_username` and `database_password` from the general config is used to set those variables for the AWS RDS instance as well.
+The `database_username` and `database_password` from the general config is used to set those variables for the AWS RDS instance.

 {% endtab %}